Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 **NPM** is distributed with Node.js - which means that when you download [Node](https://nodejs.org/en/download/package-manager), you automatically get NPM installed on your computer as well.

 ### Install Curl executable (If you don't have it already)
-**Curl** allows us to download The Arron Sheet https://github.com/shdwjk/TheAaronSheet, instead of maintaining our own copy.
+**Curl** allows us to download [TheArronSheet.js](https://github.com/shdwjk/TheAaronSheet), instead of maintaining our own copy.
-1. Go to https://curl.se/download.html and pick the correct version for your os.
+1. Go to https://curl.se/download.html and download the correct version for your OS.
-2. Unzip and save to a directory on your computer ie on windows; c:\curl and copy curl.exe to c:\windows\system32\
+2. Unzip and save to a directory on your computer ie on windows; `c:\curl` and copy curl.exe to `c:\windows\system32\`
-3. You may need to add the Curl install directory or curl.exe to your windows environment PATH variable https://www.computerhope.com/issues/ch000549.htm
+3. You may need to add the .\Curl install directory or `curl.exe` to your windows environment PATH variable [More Info](https://www.computerhope.com/issues/ch000549.htm)

 ## VScode Installation
 Here are some instructions for using VScode for editing the sheet.